mgechev/blog.mgechev.com/_drafts/dependency-injection-react-angular-element-injectors.md

 ## Hierarchy of injectors

-In AngularJS all the providers were storred into a flat structure.
+In AngularJS all the providers were stored into a flat structure.
 A big improvement in the dependency injection mechanism of Angular 2 and above, is that we can build a hierarchical structure of injectors.
 For instance, lets take a look at the image below:

 <img src="/images/react-di/injectors-hierarchy.png" alt="Dependency Injection Hierarchy" style="display: block; margin: auto;">